dylburger/python-bootcamp/Installing-Python-3.md

 which will install Python 3.

+**Note**: if you encounter any strange errors or warnings installing Python 3 with `brew`, don't hesitate to reach out with questions!

 ### Installing `pipenv`

 **Warning**: things are going to get a little weird, but we'll walk through this step-by-step to reinforce all the new terms and concepts.